dask/dask/docs/source/array-creation.rst

    >>> z = zarr.create((10,), dtype=float, store=zarr.ZipStore("output.zarr"))
    >>> arr.to_zarr(z)

-To retrieve those data, you would do ``da.read_zarr`` with exactly the same arguments.
+To retrieve those data, you would do ``da.from_zarr`` with exactly the same arguments.
 The chunking of the resultant Dask array is defined by how the files were saved, unless otherwise specified.